deaviss/react-blog/readme.md

 After you are done with mongodb, you can proceed to run this procject.
 Firstly you need to run the './server/index.js' using node/nodemon.
 Then go to './client/' and run 'npm run dev' to run react client via parcel.

+## Done
+1) Receiving all posts from database
+2) Receiving specific post from database
+3) Receiving all comments from specific post
+4) Posting new comments to specific post

+## To-do
+1) Logging (working on it)
+2) Dashboard where an admin can add new post or modify existing posts (posts at the moment are hard-coded in the database)
+3) Better styling.
+Almost everything is now scaleable with 'vh' so the page looks the same as you zoom in/out
+4) Post rating from 1 to 5
+5) Comment rating (this does exist, but it's hard-coded)